Trade directory · Idaho Falls metro · Idaho

 3

-Schedule and pass written exam covering pesticide laws, safety procedures, application techniques, and environmental protection requirements.
+Schedule and pass the state-administered written exam covering pesticide laws, safety procedures, application techniques, and integrated pest management principles.

 03/06